JordyPouw/michelangelo/src/kss-styleguide.md

 ## Whaaaat, styleguides?
-Styleguides can be seen as a roadmap for developers and designers to maintain consistency on their code and the UI.
+Styleguides can be seen as a roadmap for developers and designers to maintain consistency on their code and UI.
 Some styleguides are built in static HTML, but this is difficult to maintain.
 A better solution would be a living styleguide, which is auto-generated from the comments in your codebase.

 ## But why?